Progress Measurement for Canada’s Sustainable Development Goals

 4. In very few cases where the periodicity of the data is over 4 years or more, a base period of 2014 has been used.

 5. This is a necessary measure to counteract a drawback of the formula: In situation where the target was achieved during the base period but deteriorated afterwards, the formula calculates significant progress as the indicator decreases (or increases) more ‘than it should’ to meet the target.
-Take for example target 3.13 By 2035, less than 5% of Canadians (aged 15+) are cigarette smokers.
+Take for example target 3.14 By 2035, less than 5% of Canadians (aged 18+) smoke cigarettes.
 Suppose that in 2015, 3% of Canadians aged 15+ are cigarette smokers, and that in 2020 this percentage raises to 10%.
 The formula will calculate the growth required to go from 3% to 5% (instead of the one from 10% to 5%) and will conclude that great progress has been made since the new value not only reached 5% but progressed further ahead to 10%.